W3 Company - Service Stories

 |Stupid Protestors - Bruce Young

-I stood opposite the reviewing stand by the Auckland Town Hall in the center of Queen Street where the Auckland mayor Sir Dove-Myer Robinson and the Minister of Defence Brigadier David Thomson were waiting for the arrival of the troops.
+I stood opposite the reviewing stand by the Auckland Town Hall in the centre of Queen Street where the Auckland mayor Sir Dove-Myer Robinson and the Minister of Defence Brigadier David Thomson were waiting for the arrival of the troops.
 The crowd appeared good natured with some students waving banners and placards.
 Opposite me and close to the reviewing dais were three protestors [one male flanked by two females] dressed in white toga outfits with some sort of banner held across their waists.

 I could hear the music from the RNZA band [a part-time military organisation with musical interests] coming from the bottom of Queen Street as the parade started.
 The band were marching in front but both units were in open topped land rovers with rifles and side arms, and the vehicles had officers or SNCO's standing in the front giving the salute.
 All very military and proper.
 The crowd started giving the parade heaps...